hugogirard/RagMultilanguageDemo/README.md

 ### 💡 Solution Strategies Implemented in This Project

-This repository demonstrates three main approaches to handle these challenges:
+This repository demonstrates two main approaches to handle these challenges:

 #### Strategy 1️⃣: Native Language Embeddings (Multilanguage Index)